-CDE 600b, Independent Study or Directed Readings Staff
+CDE 600a or b, Independent Study or Directed Readings Staff

 Independent study or directed readings on a specific research topic agreed upon by faculty and student.
 By arrangement with faculty.
 For M.S. and Ph.D. students only.

 CDE 610b, Applied Area Readings for Qualifying Exams Staff